 Sussex variant of cowl with side panels has been compared to a nuns headdress.
 Examples are at Leafwood Oast and Bells Yew Green near Frant.
 Generally cowls were painted white but at Chart Court Farm near Little Chart built in the 1850s the cowls were painted red and green to display the colours of the horse racing owner, Chester Beatty.

 In Herefordshire and Hampshiure square louvred hats on kilns were more widespread, as shown in the illustrations above.
 And the elegant octagonal cowl at Outreach Farm, Brasted, West Kent appears to be unique.
 It is part of a striking 3 kiln , ragstone oast, built on a steep slope with open arches supporting the lower side.
 It is an outlying building of the National Trust’s Chartwell estate.
-It recently suffered a partial collapse of one wall which the NT are fortunately going to repair.
+It recently suffered a partial collapse of one wall but has been restored by the National Trust.

 Categories: 19th Century